-In most cases, you have a guaranteed issue right when you have certain types of other health care coverage that changes in some way, like when you lose the other health care coverage.
+In most cases, you have a guaranteed issue right when you have other health coverage that changes in some way, like when you lose the other health coverage.
 In other cases, you have a "trial right" to try a Medicare Advantage Plan and still buy a Medigap policy if you change your mind.
 For information on trial rights, see page 23.